Meadowlands Arena: Other events

 Fordham University's men's basketball team used the Izod Center as an alternate home court for four games in the 2010–11 season.
 The average attendance for these games was only 1,799, which was approximately half of the capacity of Fordham's normal home, Rose Hill Gymnasium.

 American Idol held auditions at the Izod Center on September 22, 2011.
 It also held auditions prior to this in 2006 for its sixth season.

 Some scenes of the film Just Wright were filmed at the arena.

+Wrestling Events

+The arena has hosted various wrestling events such as WWE Raw, Smackdown! and the following pay per view events: